djpeacher/djpeacher.com/content/now.md

 I live in Austin, TX with my fiancée and our 4 cats (Cisco, Sammy, Milo, & Remy)!
 My fiancée and I have been together for 6 years and we are finally getting married this December! {{< twa ring >}}

-We've been trying to work out more and we've made some progress.
-This year so far we have logged 24 workouts! {{< twa flexed-biceps-light-skin-tone >}}

 In other news, my sister gave birth to a healthy baby boy, and I am now an uncle!
 I can't wait for us to be the cool aunt and uncle when he grows up! {{< twa baby-light-skin-tone >}}

 ## Work {{< twa briefcase >}}

-I work for the University of Texas at Austin as a Software Engineer for the [Expanding Pathways in Computing](https://www.tacc.utexas.edu/epic) (EPIC) unit.
-My primary focus here is the development of [UTakeIt](https://utakeit.tacc.utexas.edu) and the [EPIC Cyber Range](https://cyberrange.tacc.utexas.edu). {{< twa man-technologist-light-skin-tone >}}
+I recently accepted an offer with [The Texas Tribune](https://www.texastribune.org) as a Full-Stack Engineer!
+I'm very excited to join the team and contribute to the development of their CMS and related tools to keep Texans informed! {{< twa man-technologist-light-skin-tone >}}

-We've been working from home since the pandemic started, but have recently started transitioning back to the office. {{< twa face-with-medical-mask >}}

 ## Learning {{< twa brain >}}